Darren Joseph

-Darren Joseph is the running backs coach for the Ottawa Gee-Gees of U Sports football.
-He is also a former professional Canadian football running back and fullback who played from 1992 to 2004 in the Canadian Football League (CFL) with the Ottawa Rough Riders, Saskatchewan Roughriders, Toronto Argonauts, Montreal Alouettes, Ottawa Renegades and BC Lions.
+Darren Joseph (born August 29, 1968) is a Canadian former professional football running back and fullback who played from 1992 to 2004 in the Canadian Football League (CFL) with the Ottawa Rough Riders, Saskatchewan Roughriders, Toronto Argonauts, Montreal Alouettes, Ottawa Renegades and BC Lions.
+He is the running backs coach for the Ottawa Gee-Gees of U Sports football.

 Amateur career

 He played in the Canadian Junior Football League for the Ottawa Sooners from 1988 to 1990 and then CIAU football for the Ottawa Gee-Gees from 1991 to 1992.

 Professional career

 Ottawa Rough Riders

 Joseph first signed with his hometown Ottawa Rough Riders in January 1992 and had 119 carries for 711 yards and two touchdowns in his rookie season.
 He also had 15 receptions for 113 yards and a 10-yard touchdown pass in 1992.
 His production fell in 1993 as he rushed for 398 yards on 108 attempts, but had a career high in receiving yards with 403 from 33 catches.
 In his last year with the Rough Riders, in 1994, he had 68 carries for 280 yards and 18 catches for 185 yards.